Iagomv1/Iagomv1/README.md

 👋 Hi, I’m Iago!

-🌱 I’m currently learning Machine Learning, Deep Learning and Time Series
+🌱 I’m currently learning Data Analysis.

-👯 I’m looking to collaborate on Time Series projects

 👨‍💻 All of my projects are available at github.com/Iagomv1